 San Jose DUI Process

 In addition to any criminal charges, in California after your DUI arrest you are subject to the “Administrative Per Se (APS)” or “on-the-spot” license suspension law.
 This means that your license is automatically suspended for four months for a first offense unless you request an administrative hearing within the 10 days after your arrest.
 It is important to use a competent DUI attorney because these hearings are very technical and an experienced lawyer may be your best tool in fighting the suspension.
-Because this hearing is independent of the criminal process your DUI lawyer can go the court hearing on your behalf even if you are not being charged with a DUI in San Jose.
+Because this hearing is independent of the criminal process your DUI lawyer can go the court hearing on your behalf even if you are not being charged with a alcohol or marijuana DUI in San Jose.

-It is important to remember that no two DUI cases are exactly the same and having a custom strategy, developed with a seasoned DUI attorney is the best way to minimize the impact of the DUI charges on the rest of your life.
+It is important to remember that no two DUI cases are exactly the same and having a custom strategy, developed with a seasoned DUI attorney is the best way to minimize the impact of the alcohol or marijuana DUI charges on the rest of your life.
 If you have to find out about San Jose expungement, click here to contact our San Jose DUI attorneys.

 By Leonard H Burgess